github/docs/content/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges.md

 #### Squashing and merging a long-running branch

+IfRebasing the commits is considered "unsafe," such as when a rebase is possible without merge conflicts but would produce a different result than a merge would.
+If you still want to rebase the commits but can't rebase and merge automatically on {% data variables.product.product_location %} you must:

+Rebase the topic branch (or head branch) onto the base branch locally on the command line Resolve any merge conflicts on the command line.
-If you plan to continue work on the [head branch](/github/getting-started-with-github/github-glossary#head-branch) of a pull request after the pull request is merged, we recommend you don't squash and merge the pull request.
+Force-push the rebased commits to the pull request's topic branch (or remote head branch). you plan to continue work on the [head branch](/github/getting-started-with-github/github-glossary#head-branch) of a pull request after the pull request is merged, we recommend you don't squash and merge the pull request.

 When you create a pull request, {% data variables.product.prodname_dotcom %} identifies the most recent commit that is on both the head branch and the [base branch](/github/getting-started-with-github/github-glossary#base-branch): the common ancestor commit.
 When you squash and merge the pull request, {% data variables.product.prodname_dotcom %} creates a commit on the base branch that contains all of the changes you made on the head branch since the common ancestor commit.